Dirac231/EXP101/C/README.md

 ### Variables
-Variables in C must be declared and initialized properly, reference sheet:
+Variables in C must be declared and initialized before use:

 ```C
 // Native Types